Take Your Own Counsel

 It’s easier to outsource your thinking and let someone else decide the best course of action.
 This is fine for small matters in life like what to eat for dinner or which movie to watch this weekend.
 When you do this for big decisions, however, you are short-changing yourself.
 You are depriving yourself of the struggle and stretching required to form the muscle of your character.

 Many people fear making mistakes and shy away from big decisions because they are afraid of making the wrong move.
-Yet making a bad decision is better than not making a decision at all, in the sense that it provides a learning opportunity.
+Yet making a bad decision is better than not making a decision at all, because it provides a learning opportunity.
 Personal growth is not a spectator sport.
 Successful people say they learn more from their mistakes than their successes.
 The more mistakes you make, the more you learn, and in the long run become wiser and stronger.

 When someone else makes the decisions for you, you’re just going along for the ride.
 Life may work out fine, but you don’t feel the passion and exhilaration of living to the full.
-When you are in the driver’s seat, you take more ownership of the journey, see more of the scenery, and feel a sense of achievement when you arrive at where you wanted to go.
+When you are in the driver’s seat, you take ownership of the journey.
+You see more of the scenery, and feel a sense of achievement when you arrive.